lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 Funding for most multistake activities comes from the budget funds of the participating stakes.
 Funding for area activities may come from area or Church headquarters budgets when approved.

-For information about special activities and equipment, seechapter 20.
+For information about special activities and equipment, see [chapter 20](/study/manual/general-handbook/20-activities?lang=eng "/study/manual/general-handbook/20-activities?lang=eng").

 The stake president appoints a stake audit committee.
 This committee ensures that stake and ward finances are handled according to Church policy.
 It consists of one of the stake president’s counselors as chairman and two other stake members who understand or can be trained in financial matters.
 These brothers or sisters should have current temple recommends.